 - To expand the Medicaid public health insurance program to cover all adults under 138% of the federal poverty threshold.

 - To lower the overall cost of health care delivery.

-To reach the third, the ACA enshrined some important — and popular — protections for American health care consumers, including the requirement that insurance plans provide free preventive care and cover preexisting conditions without increasing premiums, as well as premium tax credits that effectively capped the cost of health coverage for low- and middle-income individuals and families.
+To reach the third, the ACA enshrined some important — and popular — protections for American health care consumers, including the requirement that all ACA-compliant insurance plans provide free preventive care, offer coverage for several essential health benefits, and cover preexisting conditions without increasing insurance premiums.
+The ACA also paved the way for premium tax credits that effectively capped the cost of health coverage for low- and middle-income individuals and families.

-Needless to say, the ACA’s final chapter is not yet written.
+Now that the ACA’s survival is all but assured, the next chapter in American health care is being written.
 To truly understand what the future might hold for U.S. health care policy — and for us as American health care consumers — we first need to understand where Obamacare came from, how the law’s implementation impacted the U.S. health care system, and how legislative and legal processes have changed the ACA since its passage.